StefanJelner/gpflea/README.md

 All the user needs to know is how to install a node module, create folders and files, write Markdown or HTML, add CSS styling and publish the result to GitHub.

 Of course gpFlea can be used with any other hosting service.
-You can take the resulting `docs` folder and upload it anywhere you like (with FTP, SSH, SFTP, WebDAV or any other transfer method) or you can zip the folder and send it somewhere.
+You can take the result in the `docs` folder and upload it anywhere you like (with FTP, SSH, SFTP, WebDAV or any other transfer method) or you can zip the folder content and send it somewhere.

 ---